bablokb/christmas-pyramid/doc/electronics.md

 necessary for the motor.
 The remaining three channels can be used to drive LEDs.

+Both the "blue" as the "green" driver boards have four useless LEDs that blink when the mcu sends data.
+If necessary, just remove the LEDs e.g. with pliers.

 If you want to turn more than one level, you probably need a stronger motor, e.g. a NEMA-17.
 Those motors also need a different voltage and a different driver board.
 In this case it is better to supply the 5V